ckenaley/trackter/README.md

 #> 2: 24.9167308   NA 551.21011   NA
 ```

-Using a “zeros” method, `half.wave` determines two halfwaves from the
+Using a “zeros” method, `half.wave` determines two half waves from the
-roi in the single image above, described in the “dat” table from the
+ROI in the single image above, described in the “dat” table from the
 output.
 The “names” table can be used to visualize the half wavelengths.

 ``` r